Pi3D unlocks the power of 3D graphics on your Raspberry Pi

 Pi3D includes 30+ exciting demos for you to experiment with

-Basically same code runs on linux (or VM on windows) and android
+Basically same code runs on Windows, Linux and Android

 Pi3D is a set of Python modules that open up a whole new world of exciting programming and captures the power of the Raspberry Pi.